 Here’s the full playbook for high-converting thank you pages.

-Step 6: Don’t forget to enable the new store checkout
+Step 6: Enable the new store checkout

 Now that your custom checkout is built and optimized, it’s time to activate it on your store.